English Linguistics for Teachers for grades 1.-7. (MGL1032)

 The major points of difficulty in English grammar and usage for Norwegian learners of English

-Cultural conventions for language use in various contexts, with a focus on English speech acts
+Cultural assumptions underlying language use, with a focus on English speech acts in various contexts

 At the end of the course the students should be able to:

 Explain how English sounds are articulated and discuss the main functions of intonation in English

 Distinguish between British and American English accents and describe the main differences between them (based on the model accents Received Pronunciation and General American)